TagNakamoto/startup/README.md

 	- **Application Elements** - Elements and whitespace looks good.
 	- **Images** - Shifted spacing to be pleasing.
 	- **Application Text** - I made sure there were consistent fonts.

+## React Deliverable
+For the CSS deliverable I styled the following:
+	- **Bundled and transpiled**
+	- **Components:** Login, logout, and answer checking is mocked up
+		- **Login:** Clicking login or create sends the user to the answer checker.
+Later, databases will be connected to authenticate
+		- **Logout:** Clicking Logout sends user back to Login
+		- **Check Answer** Indicates that the answer was checked.
+This will later be fleshed out with websocket
+	- **Router:** Links together all pages
+	- **Hooks:** Links together pages for login and logout, then connects the user input to the outputted message for the answer checker